LINWEN607/congregate/runbooks/setting-up-direct-transfer-migrations.md

 - Ability to download MongoDB and Redis images from a container registry
 - Direct transfer [enabled in the admin settings](https://docs.gitlab.com/ee/administration/settings/import_and_export_settings.html#configure-allowed-import-sources) on the source and destination instances

-## Setting up the Congregate node

-- Set up a VM with your container runtime of choice and docker-compose on the source and destination network.
-- On the VM, pull down or create [this docker-compose.yml](https://gitlab.com/gitlab-org/professional-services-automation/tools/migration/congregate/-/blob/master/docker/release/docker-compose.yml) file into it's own directory.
-This file will spin up a Congregate, MongoDB, and Redis container.
-  - Congregate relies on MongoDB to store data during the export and import as well as track any export and import job statuses.
-Redis is used to act as the message broker for the export and import job requests.

 ### 1. Install `docker` and `docker-compose` (if not already installed)

 *Note: This generally requires root access*